quyvu01/OfX/src/OfX.Grpc/README.md

 ## Introduction

-OfX.EntityFrameworkCore extends the core OfX library by providing seamless integration with Entity Framework Core.
+OfX.Grpc extends the core OfX library by providing seamless integration with Entity Framework Core.
 This enables developers to automatically map and retrieve data directly from a database, leveraging the power of EF Core along with attribute-based data mapping.

 For example, suppose you have a `UserId` property in your model, and you want to fetch the corresponding `UserName` and `Email` fields from the database.
 By using OfX.EntityFrameworkCore, you can annotate your model with attributes, and the library will handle data fetching for you.